 I appreciate all the time you have taken to evaluate me for this position.

-Turning down a job interview can feel awkward, especially if you have been on the job search for a while.
+Turning down a job interview can feel awkward, especially if you have been on the job hunt for a while.
 Job interviews don’t come around often, and when they do, it’s tempting to want to seize every opportunity you are given.
 If one does not work out, keep looking for future opportunities.

 Before you turn down a job interview, make sure you are confident that going in for an interview is not the right decision.
 Then, write a letter or an email to inform the company that you are not interested in pursuing the application process.